ncp-ph/odk-users-manual/docs/try-odk-collect.md

 Exit ODK Collect as you would any other App
 It is important to do this so that ODK Collect is not accessible by anyone your device is left unattended

-That is the end of Module 1.
-You can look at the Resources  we have shared.
-This include a short video introduction about ODK, the ODK Documentation and the ODK Forum.